Photo by Monkey Business Images via Canva.com

 - Military clause: spell out to tenants their rights and responsibilities under the SCRA.
 Everything Renters and Landlords Should Know About the SCRA and the Military Clause provides clear info for each party.

-- Other concerns: smoking policies, maintenance schedules, advance notice for walk-throughs, modifications to interior and exterior, who pays for home warranty calls.
+- Other concerns include smoking policies, maintenance schedules, advance notice for walk-throughs, modifications to the interior and exterior, and who pays for home warranty calls.

 Prep the Property for Your Tenants

-Preparing your home for your tenants is pretty similar to the process of selling the home.
-Cleaning, deodorizing, and repairing are first on the list, but adding luxury touches will secure the best tenants and get the most rent per month.
+Preparing your home for your tenants is pretty similar to the process of selling the house.
+Cleaning, deodorizing, and repairing are first on the list, but adding luxury touches will secure the best tenants and maximize the monthly rent.

 The house has to appeal to a renter shopping through an HGTV filter.
 They have a few ideas in mind, whether possible or not!
-Give them a couple of the easy to install features, and they’ll be more inclined to pay the fees you’re asking and for longer lengths of time.
+Give them a couple of the easy-to-install features, and they’ll be more inclined to pay the fees you’re asking for and for longer lengths of time.
 Neutral paint, updated light fixtures, and a good dose of curb appeal go a long way.

-After deciding if your property is pet friendly, consider flooring upgrades that might save money over the life of the rental.
+After deciding whether your property is pet-friendly, consider flooring upgrades that save money over the rental's lifespan.
 The most obvious update is to remove the carpet.
-In the lease, you can stipulate the carpet be professionally cleaned every so often, but the quality of the existing carpet and the thoroughness of the cleaning leaves a lot of gray area as to what constitutes as clean.
+In the lease, you can stipulate the carpet be professionally cleaned every so often, but the quality of the existing carpet and the thoroughness of the cleaning leaves a lot of gray area as to what’s considered “clean.”

 Without carpeting, owners avoid normal wear and tear, tough pet stains, odor, and the potential for mold after a flooding accident.
 Alternate flooring could easily pay for itself after the first round of tenants.

-Replacing the carpet with quality engineered wood, or a high-end wood tile look-alike delivers a substantial return on investment and alleviates many of the hassles inherent to wall-to-wall carpeting.
-Plus, hardwood floors are always on top of a buyer’s wish list, in case you ever do decide to sell.
+Replacing the carpet with quality engineered wood or a high-end wood tile look-alike delivers a substantial return on investment.
+It alleviates many of the hassles inherent to wall-to-wall carpeting.
+Plus, hardwood floors are always on top of a buyer’s wish list in case you ever do decide to sell.

-When the cleaning and updates have been completed, set everyone up for successful arrival and departure walk-throughs by documenting the condition of the house.
-Thoroughly photograph and video the home before the tenants move in, taking particular notice of features you’re especially concerned about, such as carpeting.
+When the cleaning and updates have been completed, set everyone up for successful arrival and departure walk-throughs by documenting the house's condition.
+Thoroughly photograph and video the home before the tenants move in, taking particular notice of features that concern you, such as the carpeting.

-Take note, long-distance landlords, in particular, the more effort you put into correcting and preventing maintenance issues before you leave, the less likely you’ll get a frantic call about a gushing water heater or a sincere request for a solid power washing to remove mildew from the siding.
+Take note, long-distance landlords: the more effort you put into correcting and preventing maintenance issues before you leave, the less likely you’ll get a frantic call about a gushing water heater or a sincere request for a solid power washing to remove mildew from the siding.

-Leaving your tenants a clean home free of the troubles that come from ignored upkeep ensures their happiness and the likelihood they’ll maintain the condition of the house.
-It also lets you, as the owner, sleep a little more soundly at night knowing you’ve done your best to avoid disaster.
+Well-maintained homes lead to happy tenants who are more likely to take care of the property.
+It also lets you, as the owner, sleep a little more soundly, knowing you’ve done your best to avoid disaster.
 As a proud landlord and business owner, you’ll want to provide the optimal move-in condition for your tenants.

 Marketing Your Rental

 What is a solid marketing plan for a novice landlord?
-There are particulars you won’t be able to avoid, such as superior photos of your rental.
-This means photos of a clean, clutter-free home taken in the daytime with as much natural light as possible, leaving out humans and pets.
+There are particulars you won’t be able to avoid, such as optimal photos of your rental.
+This means taking pictures of a clean, clutter-free home during the daytime with as much natural light as possible, and excluding humans and pets.

-After scoring the best pictures, you’ll want to list your home online--start with MilitaryByOwner’s ad packages, which will help you reach the incoming military community needing a home to buy or rent near your local military base.
+After scoring the best photos, you’ll want to list your home online.
+Start with MilitaryByOwner’s ad packages, which will help you reach the incoming military community needing a home to buy or rent near your local military base.
 You can also share your home’s listing on your personal social media.
-In your description, highlight the property’s best features and include the buzzwords your searchers will be drawn to.
+In your home listing description, highlight the property’s best features and include the buzzwords your searchers will be drawn to.

 Tenant Search

-Although landlords must comply with the Fair Housing Act, they do not have to accept any renter that shows an interest in the property.
-Tenant screening helps homeowners find a good fit for their home.
+Although landlords must comply with the Fair Housing Act, they aren’t required to accept any renter who expresses interest in the property.
+Tenant screening helps homeowners find suitable tenants for their properties.

-After showcasing your property through multiple marketing avenues, you’ll likely find yourself with potential tenants who want to move on with the rental process.
+After showcasing your property through multiple marketing avenues, you’ll find yourself with potential tenants who want to move on with the rental process.
 Begin with a rental application.
 These applications typically permit the landlord to perform a credit and background check.
-Use the services of a company like SmartMove to do a comprehensive check for you.
+Utilize the services of a company like RentRisk to conduct a comprehensive check on your behalf.

 These reviews will reveal the most qualified candidates, but it is up to you to put in the one-on-one time through phone calls, emails, and hopefully an in-person meeting.
 Establishing a human connection strengthens the landlord/tenant relationship.

 Communication is crucial during the early stages of tenant screening and approval.
-Expect to answer many questions and provide honest feedback to your tenants.
-This avoids the problems that come from miscommunication and expectations that aren’t met.
+Expect to answer questions and provide honest feedback to your tenants.
+This avoids the problems that arise from miscommunication and unmet expectations.

 The Future of Your Rental Property